FurkanAtass/Scalable-ML-Inference-Eks/README.md

 terraform keeps the states for us in .tfstate file

 terraform provisioners used to execute scripts, add files for yout infrastructure. their state will not handled by terraform.

+For you services in terraform, check the requirements for the aws and choose the matched version for all services and their versions.